-Only 9% of English language learners in fourth grade scored at or above proficient in reading compared to 40% of non-ELL students, according to the 2017 NAEP.
+Only 12% of fourth grade English language learners in Charlotte scored at or above proficient in reading compared to 44% of non-ELL students, according to the 2019 NAEP.

 In Charlotte-Mecklenburg, ourBRIDGE is the only out of school time program that offers academic and socio-emotional support specifically designed for refugee and immigrant families.